Competition in artificial intelligence: Risks and concerns

 Critics warn that unrestrained competition in AI can undermine safety, ethics, and governance.
 Concerns include the proliferation of biased or unsafe models, escalation in autonomous weapons, and reduced cooperation on safety standards.
+"AI Constitutionalism" (AI constitutions being the "high-level, public-facing documents that specify the principles, rules, and cases intended to align the [AI] model with the lab’s mission") has been suggested as one way of regulating frontier AI systems.
+Different countries have taken significantly varying approaches to managing AI in their jurisdictions.